IASI-SAKS/bedspread/README.md

 This project currently aims to provide a free implementation for a spreading activation algorithm supporting Semantic Similarity among entities/concepts.
-The design and the development of the implementation are lead by the [LEKS at CNR-IASI](http://leks.iasi.cnr.it).
+The design and the development of the implementation are lead by the [SAKS at CNR-IASI](http://saks.iasi.cnr.it).

 The project is using DB-Pedia as reference linked open data cloud.